Fixtures

 In the late 1980s, the name of the kolhoz and the football team was changed to Auda.
 In 1991, under the management of Valerijs Leitāns and Juris Docenko, Auda made its debut in the top division of the Latvian championships, the Virslīga.
 In a competition among 20 teams, Auda finished 15th.
 The following season, the team RFK was reformed on the basis of the Auda squad.
 Under this name the team, including many young players, participated in 1. līga (the second division of Latvian football).
 But results which would correspond to the name of RFK did not come so in 1995, the team reverted to its former name of Auda.
 The following three years it played in the third division, the 2. līga.

 In 1996, Auda was a completely new team which played in the 2nd division.
 In 1997, the young Auda players won their third division zone, but in the finals in two games lost to the FK Valmiera reserve team.
 After several years in this league, Auda finished first in 2001 and were promoted to the Virslīga.
-After three seasons in the top tier, in 2004 Auda was relegated back to the 1st division.
+After three seasons in the top tier, in 2004 Auda was relegated back to the 1st division for the next 17 years.

 On 15 October 2005, Auda played its first game at its new stadium in Ķekava.
 In 2007, FK Auda and FK Alberts merged into a new club - FK Auda/Alberts.